AdobeDocs/adobeio-console/projects-template.md

 ## Select a workspace

 Now that your templated project is set up, you can begin to develop against it by adding services such as APIs and events.
-To begin development, select the workspace you wish to work in and the *Workspace overview* will open.
+To begin development, select the workspace you wish to work by either clicking the name of the workspace or selecting the workspace from the **Workspaces** dropdown on the left.

 ![](images/workspace-get-started.png)

-The *Workspace overview* shows information regarding the selected workspace as well as any *Products & services* added to the project.
+Once a workspace is selected, the *Workspace overview* opens showing information regarding the selected workspace as well as any *Products & services* added to the project.
 If you selected to "Include Runtime with each workspace" during set up, you will see the unique Runtime namespace for the workspace listed here under *Products & Services*.

 ![](images/workspace-products-services.png)